 The first race on the site that was to become Royal Randwick took place in June 1833 between two horses.
 Regular racing was held on the site until 1838, by which time the track had deteriorated to a point where it was only usable as a training track.

 In 1860 racing returned to Randwick and the first AJC Derby, named after the Australian Jockey Club, was run on the Randwick racecourse in 1861.
-The AJC Derby has since become the Australia Derby run over 2400 metres in the Australian autumn.
+The AJC Derby has since become the Australia Derby run over 2400 meters in the Australian autumn.

 The Randwick racecourse proper has a 2224-metre circumference with a 410-metre straight to the finish line.